Münch (motorcycles): Production

 The 1200TTS model was originally fitted with a pair of Weber 40DCOE carburetors, but by 1973 Kugelfischer mechanical fuel injection was available (designated Model 1200 TTS-E – Einspritzer – the German word for injection), which gave 100 hp.

 It is estimated less than 500 machines were produced.

 Notable Münch owners in the USA include Jay Leno and the late Malcolm Forbes (two, one of which he gave to Elizabeth Taylor).
 The 2010 French film Mammuth follows Gérard Depardieu's character Serge Pilardosse on a journey through his past, riding a Münch "Mammut" 1200 TTS.
-George Barber owns a 1972 Munch Mammut TTS and is on display at Barber Motorsports Museum in Leeds, Alabama.
+George Barber owned a 1972 Munch Mammut TTS which is on display at Barber Motorsports Museum in Leeds, Alabama.